How to Apply for a Small Business Loan

 For a small business to get off the ground, or to keep one operating, it must have financing which is often in the form of a business loan.
 One form of small business financing is debt financing.
 Small businesses can apply to banks or other financial institutions, like credit unions, for commercial loans.
 Usually, banks do not make loans to start-ups, but they do make loans to ongoing businesses.
 These are the major steps you should follow through the loan application process.

 It seems obvious that a small business owner would know the reason for and amount of the business loan they need.
 If the business is a start-up, this is not necessarily true.
 Owners of start-ups may only be in the process of determining the number of funds they need and why.
-Business owners, whether the firms are start-ups or existing firms, need to take some time and be able to clearly articulate why they need a business loan and how much they need.
+Business owners, whether the firms are start-ups or existing firms, need to take some time and be able to articulate why they need a business loan and how much they need.
 Often, businesses may not be able to address the question of how much they need until they prepare their financial statements as part of their business plan.

 Visit Your Local SCORE and SBDC Offices